-Total capital investment during 2013/14 totalled £3.147m and this was financed by the use of capital receipts, borrowing, grants and contributions and General Fund revenue contributions as set out at note 34 on page 64.
-The main elements of the capital programme included the second tranche of the Local Authority Mortgage Scheme (LAMS), private sector housing improvement grants, the refurbishment of Arnold Leisure Centre, development of Gedling Country Park and Druids Car Park, and the purchase of replacement vehicles and equipment.
+Total capital investment during 2014/15 totalled £2.636m and this was financed by the use of capital receipts, grants and contributions and General Fund revenue contributions as set out at note 29 on page 65.
+The major elements of the capital programme included private sector housing improvement grants, the refurbishment of Arnold Leisure Centre, the purchase of replacement vehicles and equipment, and the development of Gedling Country Park.